panosc-eu/panosc/Work Packages/WP6 EOSC Integration/WP6 telco #50.md

-WP8 organise the 8th and 9th a workshop,  Best practice (lessons learnt) on data operation / stewardship.
+WP8 organise the 8th and 9th November a workshop,  Best practice (lessons learnt) on data operation / stewardship.